Sirsi, Karnataka: Demographics

 As of 2011, the population of Sirsi within town limits was 62,335.
 Males constituted 51% of the population and females 49%.
 Sirsi had an average literacy rate of 92.82%, which was much higher than the national average of 74.05%.
 Male literacy was 95.26%, and female literacy 90.43%.
 About 12% of the population was under 6 years of age.
 In Sirsi City Municipal Council, the female sex ratio was 1014, whereas the state average in Karnataka was 973.

 Access

-By Road
+By road

 Sirsi is linked to other parts of the state many state highways.
-A couple of National Highways are sanctioned by the Ministry of Transport, Government of India passing through Sirsi namely Yellapur-Sirsi-Talguppa and Kumta-Sirsi-Haveri which will be developed and maintained by National Highways Authority of India (NHAI).
 Sirsi is linked to neighboring district headquarters of Dharwad, Mangalore, Udupi, Haveri, Belgaum and Shimoga.
-The state corporation has a network of buses to all major cities and towns in Karnataka, Maharashtra and Goa.
-VRL, SRS, Seabird, Shreekumar Travels, Durgamba Travels, Sri Durgamba Travels and Sugama Transport are the major private bus operators.
-Premium Volvo and Corona bus services are also available.